Lingering injuries,

 Within 5 minutes, it’ll reduce fear, unlock hope, and expose you to a new brain-focused way of healing that you probably haven’t encountered before.

 If you have had all the tests and found no reason for your symptoms OR, if your symptoms were blamed on a structural condition but you have found no effective treatment for it, then it is likely that your pain is brain-generated.
+Our assessment will help you.

 Your pain is real, just as all pain is real.
 You're NOT weak, sick, crazy, imagining this pain, or consciously deciding for it to happen!